 How to Store Leftovers

-• Freeze a Whole Chicken Pot Pie – To freeze a whole pot pie, make the filling, top it with the pie crust, then cover and freeze (don’t bake it!).
-When you’re ready to cook it, bake, covered, at 350 F for one hour, and remove the foil in the last 15 minutes of baking.
+• Freeze the whole chicken pot pie – to freeze the whole pot pie, make the filling, top it with the pie crust, then cover and freeze (don’t bake it!).
+When you’re ready to cook it, bake, covered, at 350°F for one hour, and remove the foil for the last 15 minutes of baking.

-• Freeze Leftovers – Divide the leftovers into individual portions, then store in an airtight container in the freezer.
+• Freeze leftovers – divide the leftovers into individual portions, then store in an airtight containers in the freezer.
 To reheat, microwave an individual portion for 3-4 minutes, or bake for 20-30 minutes.

 Can you make pot pie ahead of time?